"SNL" Brings You A Message From Gov. Whitmer, That Woman From Michigan

 Also, she disagrees with those in Trump’s camp who have compared the protesters to Rosa Parks.
 “Yeah, if Rosa Parks was fighting for her right to get hit by a bus.”

-Apologies,”it's the Labatt's talking,” she says.
+"Apologies, it's the Labatt's talking,” she says.
 In all seriousness, SNL’s Whitmer just wants those in her home state to stay home.
 "I promise you can call me a bitch from the safety of your couch,” she says.
 “It's called Twitter."

 For those who still need to take to the streets, Whitmer has some suggestions as to how they can adhere to the CDC’s latest social distancing guidelines of standing six feet away from others.
 “If the tip of your AK-47 can touch the tip of your buddy's AK, back up," she says.
 Whitmer also asked that protesters wear masks, “but not a Joker mask, not a clown mask, and absolutely no masks that come with a hood.”